-Bitcoin was the first digital asset to gain global adoption and critical mass, and as a result, it has a "first to market" advantage over other digital assets.
-As of December 31, 2024, Bitcoin was the largest digital asset by market capitalization, as tracked by CoinMarketCap.com and had the largest user base and largest combined mining power.
-Despite this first to market advantage, as of December 31, 2024, the alternative digital assets tracked by CoinMarketCap.com had a total market-capitalization of approximately \$3.3 trillion (including the approximately \$1.85 trillion market cap of Bitcoin), as calculated using market prices and total available supply of each digital asset, excluding tokens pegged to other assets.
-In addition, many consortiums and financial institutions are also researching and investing resources into private or permissioned blockchain platforms rather than open platforms like the Bitcoin Network.
-Competition from the emergence or growth of alternative digital assets and smart contracts platforms, such as Ethereum, Solana, Avalanche or Cardano, could have a negative impact on the demand for, and price of, Bitcoin and thereby adversely affect the value of the Shares.
+As of December 31, 2024, Ether was the second largest digital asset by market capitalization, as tracked by CoinMarketCap.com.
+As of December 31, 2024, the alternative digital assets tracked by CoinMarketCap.com had a total market capitalization of approximately \$3,291.9 billion (including the approximately \$401 billion market cap of Ether), as calculated using market prices and total available supply of each digital asset, excluding tokens pegged to other assets.
+In addition, many consortiums and financial institutions are also researching and investing resources into private or permissioned smart contracts platforms rather than open platforms like the Ethereum Network.
+Competition from the emergence or growth of alternative digital assets and smart contracts platforms, such as Solana, Avalanche or Cardano, could have a negative impact on the demand for, and price of, Ether and thereby adversely affect the value of the Shares.

-In addition, some digital asset networks, including the Bitcoin Network, may be the target of ill will from users of other digital asset networks.
-For example, Litecoin is the result of a hard fork of Bitcoin.
-Some users of the Bitcoin Network may harbor ill will toward the Litecoin Network, and vice versa.
-These users may attempt to negatively impact the use or adoption of the Bitcoin Network.
+In addition, some digital asset networks, including the Ethereum Network, may be the target of ill will from users of other digital asset networks.
+For example, in July 2016, the Ethereum Network underwent a contentious hard fork that resulted in the creation of a new digital asset network called Ethereum Classic.
+As a result, some users of the Ethereum Classic network may harbor ill will toward the Ethereum Network, and vice versa.
+These users may attempt to negatively impact the use or adoption of the Ethereum Network.
+For additional information on the hard fork that resulted in the creation of Ethereum Classic, see "Item 1.
+Business-Overview of the Ethereum Industry and Market-Introduction to Ether and the Ethereum Network-The DAO and Ethereum Classic."

-Investors may also invest in Bitcoin through means other than the Shares, including through direct investments in Bitcoin and other financial vehicles, including securities backed by or linked to Bitcoin and digital asset financial vehicles similar to the Trust.
-The Trust and the Sponsor face competition with respect to the creation of competing exchange-traded spot Bitcoin products, among other digital asset vehicles.
-Whether the Trust is successful in maintaining its scale and achieving its intended competitive position may be impacted by a range of factors, including the Trust's timing in entering the market relative to competing spot Bitcoin exchange-traded products and its fee structure relative to those competing products.
+Investors may also invest in Ether through means other than the Shares, including through direct investments in Ether and other financial vehicles, including securities backed by or linked to Ether and digital asset financial vehicles similar to the Trust.

+The Trust and the Sponsor face competition with respect to the creation of competing exchange-traded spot Ether products, among other digital asset vehicles.
+Whether the Trust is successful in maintaining its scale and achieving its intended competitive position may be impacted by a range of factors, including the Trust's timing in entering the market relative to competing spot Ether exchange-traded products and its fee structure relative to those competing products.
 The Trust's competitors may also charge a substantially lower fee than the Sponsor Fee in an effort to achieve initial market acceptance and scale, which could cause investors to favor such competing products over the Trust.

 If the Trust fails to continue to maintain or grow sufficient scale due to competition, the Sponsor may have difficulty raising sufficient revenue to cover the costs associated with maintaining the Trust and such shortfalls could impact the Sponsor's ability to properly invest in robust ongoing operations and controls of the Trust to minimize the risk of operating events, errors, or other forms of losses to the shareholders.
 Furthermore, the Trust may fail to continue to attract adequate liquidity in the secondary market due to such competition, resulting in a small number of Authorized Participants willing to make a market in the Shares, which in turn could result in the Shares trading at a significant premium or discount for extended periods.
-Likewise, market and financial conditions, among other conditions outside the Trust's control, may cause investors to find it more attractive to gain exposure to Bitcoin through other vehicles, rather than the Trust
+Likewise, market and financial conditions, among other conditions outside the Trust's control, may cause investors to find it more attractive to gain exposure to Ether through other vehicles, rather than the Trust.